Forest, Ontario: Community

-Forest's high school, North Lambton Secondary School.
-This facility includes a large gymnasium, and cafeteria as well as meal preparation facilities.
-There are elementary schools in the public (Kinnwood Central Public School) and separate (St. John Fisher) school systems.
+Forest's high school is North Lambton Secondary School.
+This facility includes a large gymnasium and cafeteria, as well as meal preparation facilities.
+The community also has elementary schools in both the public (Kinnwood Central Public School) and catholic (St. John Fisher) school systems.

 Recreational facilities include an enclosed arena for hockey or ringette, a community centre for dances held by the town with baseball and soccer fields, a lawn bowling club, public tennis courts, splash pad and an agricultural society with grounds used for a fall fair and occasional campsites.
 There are a dozen golf courses within a 20-mile drive.

 Forest Amphitheatre is a natural amphitheatre located at the conservation area (Esli Dodge Conservation Area) in the south part of the town.
 The stage is situated on a small island, and spectators sit on the surrounding hillsides on lawn chairs or blankets.
 Hundreds attend outdoor performances there each summer.
 An annual performance of a religious play (The Promise), acted in by members of the town, was held annually from 1995 to 2005.
-In 2006 a play entitled Their Finest Hour was performed, and since 2007 country music concerts entitled "Music In the Valley" have been held there.
+Since 2007 country music concerts entitled "Music In the Valley" have been held there.

-The Forest Museum is located in the old Forest Home Bakery building at 8 King St. N. Permanent displays include First Nations artifacts, the military, the Forest Excelsior Band, local doctors, fashion, toys, telephones, local businesses, schools and churches.
-The museum was founded in 1963.
+The Forest Museum is located in the old Forest Home Bakery building at 8 Main St. N. This building dates to the 1880s.
+Permanent display themes include the bakery, First Nations, agriculture, the railway, the military, the Forest Excelsior Band, local doctors, fashion, toys, Peoples Telephone, area businesses, churches and schools.
+The museum was founded in 1963 by the Forest-Lambton Museum Society.
+In 2019, museum volunteers discovered 100 year old silent movie era posters hidden away in an old storage shed on the property.
+The posters were likely kept in the shed because the bakery was once owned by the Rumford family, founders of the Kineto Theatre.
+Two of the recovered posters has been cleaned up and are on display at the museum.
+A third is on display at the Kineto.